roman-milk/roman-milk.github.io/i-want-him.md

  He pushes against my cervix and I cum hard again.

  He pulls back and waits for my orgasm to stop.
 He pushes again and I cum again.
 He keeps me cumming for forever.
 My pussy takes control of me and I hump up to take his cum.
 His cock pushes against my cervix and I squeeze him as hard as I can.
-Report_Story #2